soasada/kotlin-coroutines-webflux-security/README.md

 class MyWebfluxSecurityConfig
 ```

-...and we don't have OAuth2 added as a dependency, Spring Security is going to add an HttpBasic and login form authentication
+...and we don't have OAuth2 added as a dependency, Spring Security is going to add an http basic and form login authentication (with the famous login page)
 filters for all incoming requests.

-With ServerHttpSecurity bean we can disable, enable or setting ours filters instead of the default ones.
+But wait..., where does that `ServerHttpSecurity` bean comes from?
 This bean is injected by Spring Security through [ServerHttpSecurityConfiguration](https://github.com/spring-projects/spring-security/blob/master/config/src/main/java/org/springframework/security/config/annotation/web/reactive/ServerHttpSecurityConfiguration.java#L122) config class, that
-initializes it with the following config:
+is initialized as follows (copy and pasted from Spring Security source code):

 ```java
 @Bean(HTTPSECURITY_BEAN_NAME)